If you’re cycling at night, whether on lit roads in town, unlit roads or off-road, it’s important to be properly prepared.

 Even if you know the route you’re riding, it will look very different at night.
 So don’t plan to take on anything too ambitious and don’t try to thrash it.

 If you’re riding with others, leave enough space between you and the rider in front so that your light won’t cast their shadow ahead of them, making it difficult for them to see their way.
 Also, if you’re riding in a group, avoid dazzling the rider behind you with an overpowered rear light.

 You don’t need us to tell you that it’s likely to be colder at night, but make sure you’re properly prepared for the conditions.
 If you’re planning to ride regularly through the colder months, investing in decent winter cycling kit will make all the difference.

-Even on a summer night it can get chilly, but a ride at close to zero degrees in winter can be a very unpleasant affair if you don’t have the right kit.
+Even on a summer night, it can get chilly, but a ride at close to 0°C in winter can be a very unpleasant affair if you don’t have the right kit.
 Swapping to full-finger winter gloves, tights and thicker socks will help keep your extremities warmer.

 Mist or fog will chill you too, so it’s worth having water-resistant outer layers, even if you don’t expect rain.
 If rain is forecast, a quality waterproof jacket is essential.

 Let someone know where you plan to ride and how long you expect to be out for, particularly if you’re heading off-road.

 There are far fewer people out at night to spot you if you have a mechanical or are injured, especially if you’re venturing off the beaten path.